reshinto/Basic_technologies_revision/react/reactJS.md

 ```
 ### ShouldComponentUpdate
 - Should be used if a function renders the same result given the same props and states (mainly for performance optimization)
-- Memoization: cache result of function call
-- Warning: do not prematurely optimize performance, use only as needed for expensive calculations
 #### method 1: declaring in the shouldComponentUpdate method
 ```javascript
 import React from "react";